 Lorna Sullivan walked by the town’s Christmas tree, carefully carrying her basket over one arm.
 Her auburn curls were all pinned up today, partly to keep them out of the way, but also because it was expected.
 She was headed to the large Victorian house, which was her business and her home.
 It had been a rooming house many years ago, but now she and her friend, Millie Andrews, ran it as a Bed and Breakfast.

 She smiled as she glanced down at the basket.
 The tourists enjoyed these little details, like using a basket rather than a tote.
 These were the things that made Silver Birch Valley unique.
 Well, at least one of the things.
 The Edwardian outfits, the hairstyles, even the horse-drawn carriages and vintage automobiles spoke of a simpler time and their visitors loved it.

-Lorna smiled and thought how much she loved living in a small town.
-It wasn’t like a big city.
+Lorna loved living in a small town because it wasn’t like a big city.
 Whether people grew up in Silver Birch Valley or moved here as an adult, like herself, everyone soon felt like part of the community.

 “There you are,” Millie said, hurrying over to Lorna.
 “I was about to send a rescue party.”
 Millie had light brown hair and big blue eyes, which were sparkling at the moment.

 “Very funny,” Lorna replied.
 “You know I had to chat with Katie and Mary about the Christmas party.
 And they reminded me that their store will be hosting the tree lighting ceremony this year.”